webforj/webforj-documentation/docs/ui/element-composite.md

 <JavadocLink type="engine" location="org/dwcj/component/element/ElementComposite" top='true'/>

-The `ElementComposite` class serves as a versatile foundation for managing composite elements in DWCj applications.
+The `ElementComposite` class serves as a versatile foundation for managing composite elements in Webforj applications.
 Its primary purpose is to facilitate the interaction with HTML elements, represented by the `Element` class, by providing a structured approach to handle properties, attributes, and event listeners.
 It allows for implementation and reuse of elements in an application.
-Use the `ElementComposite` class when implementing Web Components for use in DWCj applications.
+Use the `ElementComposite` class when implementing Web Components for use in Webforj applications.

 While using the `ElementComposite` class, using the `getElement()` method will give you access to the underlying `Element` component.
 Similarly, the `getNodeName()` method gives you the name of that node in the DOM.